Healthy Brownies

 healthy brownie

 • Do not overbake the brownies, as they will continue to cook as they cool.
-However, if you prefer crispier brownies, you can bake them for the full 35 minutes.
+However, if you prefer crispier brownies, you can bake them for 30 minutes.

 • Avoid over-mixing the batter, as doing so will not yield a crackly top.

-• Use other nut or seed butter.
+• Use another nut or seed butter.
 Substitute the almond butter for peanut butter, tahini, or sunflower seed butter.

 • Cut the sugar completely.
 Replace the maple syrup with sugar free maple syrup.